AkashKhatrii/Git_Practice/README.md

 ## This is my path to learning all about Git and Github!

-### Basics about Git and Github:
-1. `Local repository` - private working copy
-2. `Working Directoy and Staging Area` - intermediate area where commits can be formatted and reviewed before completing the commit
-3. `push` - send a change to another repository (may require permission)
-4. `pull` - grab a change from a repository

-#### Commands
-1. `clone` - bring a repository hosted somewhere like Github into a folder or your local machine
-2. `add` - track your files and changes to Git
-3. `commit` - save your files in git
-4. `push` - upload your commits to a git repo, like Github
-5. `pull` - download changes forma remote repo to your local repo
 ### Initially:
 1. `git config --global user.name "Your Full Name"`
 2. `git config --global user.email "your_email@example.com"`